-$^{^{25}}$ See further Donaldson, op.cit.
+25 See further Donaldson, op.cit.
 Note 7 Chs 5 & 6.
 Donaldson does not take existing international fundamental rights codes as his starting point.
 Rather he concludes, from first principles, that certain fundamental rights must be observed by MNEs in their operations (see pp. 66-80).
 He is looking for minimal obligations - the levels of behaviour that firms cannot fall below - not maximal obligations.
 His resulting list coincides closely with what may be found in international codes and includes rights to: free movement, ownership of property, freedom from torture, fair trial, non-discrimination, physical security, freedom of speech and association, minimal education, political participation, subsistence (at p.81).
 He then shows how these fundamental rights can be worked into a decision-making algorithm for MNE managers (see Ch.
 6).
-However, the algorithm is not intended as a substitute for more specific international standard setting.
+However, the algorithm is not intended as a substitute for more specific international codes of conduct (see p.
+107).
+Thus Donaldson's approach can be read as supporting positive international standard setting.
 For a general discussion of the applicability of human rights standards to MNEs see P.T.Muchlinski, 'Human Rights and Multinationals - Is there a Problem?'
 International Affairs 77 (2001), p.
 31.

 the enterprise.26 It is this process for the development of the substantive content of international business ethics that is of most significance to the development of an international regulatory system.
 It assumes institutional drivers for that system at the international level as well as a degree of policy commitment to the development of universal standards.
 This will form the substance of discussion in the next section of the paper.
-However, before that is done it is necessary to examine a third trend in the development of the substantive content of international business ethics: the 'anti-capitalist' movement.
+However, before that is done it is necessary to examine a third trend in the development of the substantive content of international business ethics: the 'anticapitalist' movement.